cwendorf/Sourcebook/EASI/data-analysis/factorial.md

 (Outcome~FactorA) |> testFactorial(by = FactorB)
 ```

-Get the proportion of variance accounted for by the main effects.
+Get the proportion of variance accounted for by the effects.

 ```{r}
 (Outcome~FactorA) |> estimateFactorial(by = FactorB)